textcreationpartnership/A03519/README.md

 ##Content Summary##

 #####Front#####
-CERTAYNE Sermons, or Homelies, appoynted by the kynges Maiestie, to be declared and redde, by all pe

 1. ❧ A TABLE of the Sermones or Homelies, conteined in this presente Uolume.

 1. THE PREFACE.